Renaming of cities in India

-The renaming of the cities in India started in 1947 following the end of the British imperial period.
-Several changes were controversial, and not all proposed changes were implemented.
-Each had to be approved by the Central Government in New Delhi.
+Renaming of cities in India has taken place since 1947 following the end of the British imperial period.
+Several changes have been controversial, and not all proposed changes have been implemented.
+Each has required approval by the Government of India in Delhi.

-The renaming of states and territories in India has also taken place, but until the 2010s with actual substantial name changes in both local language and in English such as the old British state name of Travancore-Cochin to Kerala (1956).
-The most notable exceptions are Indian English spelling-changes of Orissa to Odisha (March 2011) and the union territory of Pondicherry (which includes the city of Pondicherry) to Puducherry.
+Some renaming of states and territories in India has also taken place, with substantial name changes in both local language and in English such as the old British state name of Travancore–Cochin to Kerala (1956).
+The most notable exceptions are Indian English spelling-changes of Orissa to Odisha (2011) and the union territory of Pondicherry (which includes the city of Pondicherry) to Puducherry (2006).

+History

+A key aspect of Post-independence India's political integration was the harmonization of names and territories of both states and cities.
+Some changes to nomenclature were introduced in the early years itself.
+For example, 'Jubbulpore', 'Jajesmow', 'Cawnpore' were renamed to Jabalpur, Jajmau and Kanpur in 1947–48.
+'United Provinces' was renamed to Uttar Pradesh in 1950.

+A major development occurred when the Government of India brought the Seventh Amendment of the Constitution of India and the States Reorganisation Act, 1956.
+Together, these Acts dispensed with the erstwhile four-fold classification of States and also made major changes to the various state boundaries.
+The reorganization enhanced administrative convenience and also quelled movements demanding establishment of 'linguistic states'.

+Later, Madras (the capital of Tamil Nadu) was officially renamed Chennai in 1996.
+The name of Calcutta, which was amongst the first cities to be settled by the British, was changed to Kolkata (reflecting the local Bengali pronunciation) in 2001.

 Causes for renaming

 Need for standardisation of spelling

 India has various local languages.
 Even (Romanised) English spellings in long and wide use often vary depending upon which government department or agency uses them.
-To the point, a few examples are Quilandy vs. Koyilandy, Canannore vs. Kannur, and Rangiya vs. Rangia.
+To the point, a few examples are Quilandy versus Koyilandy (Malayalam: കൊയിലാണ്ടി), Cannanore versus Kannur (Malayalam: കണ്ണൂർ), and Rangiya versus Rangia (Assamese: ৰঙিয়া).
 Different departments of the government may have used official spellings in use at the time, while locations associated with Indian railways mostly maintained British-era spellings.
 The confusion inherent in such variations has often resulted in serious consequences like people having two "different" addresses (theoretically designating the same place) in their official records leading to legal disputes, or one house having residents of different house addresses due to differing place names.
 Many people argue that such confusion can lead to indeterminate and/or unintended consequences.